 However, if leakage current finds its way back to earth via the bearing roller, arcing damage across the bearing surfaces may result.
 As a general guide, when using a standard (non-VSD) motor, consider a filter if the output cable is more than 20 metres long.

 Long VSD cable length

 VSD cable length has an effect because the longer the motor cable, the higher the overvoltage.
-At longer lengths, the rate of voltage increase vs. cable length is also influenced by the switching frequency.
+At longer length’s the rate of voltage increase vs. cable length is also influenced by the switching frequency.
 For applications with motors running in parallel, the appropriate cable length is the sum of all the cable.
-For example, if three motors connect to a single VSD with 20-meter cables, total length is 60 meters.
+For example, if three motors connect to a single VSD with 20-meter cable’s, the total length is 60 meters.
 Calculating the correct cable length helps protect the VSD from unexpected tripping.

-According to Schneider Electric, some planning steps and best practice will avoid the harmful problems.
-Four preventive steps to safeguard motor equipment include:
+According to Schneider Electric, some planning steps and best practice will avoid harmful problems.
+Four preventive step’s to safeguard motor equipment include: